vakamo-labs/limes-rs/crates/limes/README.md

 # Limes

-Limes is a multi-tenant capable Authentication middleware for OAuth2.0 and Open ID Connect with optional support for `axum`.
+Limes is an extendable, multi-tenant capable, Authentication middleware for OAuth2.0 and Open ID Connect with optional support for `axum`.
 It supports the following `Authenticator`s natively:

 * `JWKSWebAuthenticator` that fetches JWKs keys from a `.well-known/openid-configuration`, refreshes keys regularly, and validates tokens locally.